bioinfo-ut/PhenotypeSeeker/README.md

 ```
 git clone https://github.com/bioinfo-ut/PhenotypeSeeker.git
 ```
-Then, in the PhenotypeSeeker main directory, run the installer (may also need sudo command):
+Then, change to PhenotypeSeeker main directory and run the installer (may also need sudo command):
 ```
+cd PhenotypeSeeker
 pip2.7 install .
 ```
 This will install PhenotypeSeeker and the required Python packages.
 PhenotypeSeeker executable is added to $PATH.